cmawhorter/hmmac/README.md

 # hmmac (pronounced hammock) [![Build Status](https://secure.travis-ci.org/cmawhorter/hmmac.png)](http://travis-ci.org/cmawhorter/hmmac)

-Flexible HMAC authentication module for express/connect and beyond -- with no external dependencies.
+Flexible HMAC authentication module for express/connect and beyond -- with no external (to nodejs) dependencies.

 It is modeled on AWS request signing and has all the pros/cons of their method.
   * Pro: Stateless, fast and established
   * Con: [Subject to replay attacks](http://stackoverflow.com/a/12267408)  (See note at bottom)

 What is this useful for?
-Building arbitrary authentication schemes and authorizing against them (usually for use with an API).
+Building arbitrary stateless authentication schemes and authorizing against them (usually for use with an API).  i.e. not OAuth or anything else that requires session state.

 ## About